-- QuickNote is available on iOS 16, letting you easily create a note from anywhere in the OS or apps via the Share menu.
+- QuickNote, originally released in iOS 15, lets you easily create a note from anywhere in the OS or apps via the Share menu.

 - Mail gains the ability to schedule messages, recall messages and remind users later about a message they need to read or reply to.

-- Dictation now keeps the keyboard open so you can easily swap between dictation and typing.
-Dictation can also now add punctuation automatically and even allows for dictating emoji.
+- iOS 16 introduces an upgraded version of the dictation feature, building upon its existence in iOS 15.
+Dictation now keeps the keyboard open, so you can easily swap between dictation and typing, and it adds punctuation automatically and allows for dictating emoji.

-- Live Text now works with video, allowing you to pause on a video frame and select text in the video to copy and paste, translate text or convert currency.
+- Limited to photos and camera frames in iOS 15, Live Text now works with video, allowing you to pause on a video frame and select text in the video to copy and paste, translate text or convert currency.

 - Settings gets an update that allows users to find and manage their Wi-Fi passwords directly from the Settings app.

-- Spotlight will gain actions, including the ability to start or end a timer, and will surface content from even more built-in and third party apps, including results from Messages, Notes and Files.
+- The iOS Spotlight feature received an upgrade that enabled it to start a timer and surface content from even more built-in and third party apps, including results from Messages, Notes and Files.

-- Handoff for FaceTime lets users take a call on their Mac or iPhone and hand it off to another Apple device without missing a beat.
+- FaceTime gained advanced features in iOS 16, building upon its existing capabilities in iOS 15.
+For instance, handoff for FaceTime lets users take a call on their Mac or iPhone and hand it off to another Apple device without missing a beat.

-- Freeform is a new app coming later this year with iOS 16 that will allow for whiteboard communication via FaceTime or Messages and allows members to easily collaborate in a shared space.
+- Freeform is a new app in iOS 16 that allows for whiteboard communication via FaceTime or Messages and allows members to easily collaborate in a shared space.

 - Touching and holding on a subject in a Photo can now let you remove the background and create an instant alpha of the subject that can be dragged and dropped into a message, presentation or other application.

-- Shortcuts can be run with Siri right after you install them without any setup required.
+- With iOS 16, shortcuts can be run with Siri right after you install them without any setup required.

 - ShareKeys will allow users to sign into websites and apps without needing to supply a password.
-This uses biometrics to store a key that is authenticated with a website securely, bypassing the need for any passwords and eliminating nearly all phishing attempt scams.
+This uses biometrics to store a key that is authenticated with a website securely, bypassing the need for any passwords and eliminating nearly all phishing attempts.

-- The Fitness app for iPhone can be used without the Apple Watch, and your iPhone can track steps and provide guidance if you prefer not to wear an Apple Watch.
+- The Fitness app for iPhone gained an upgrade that enables users to use it without the Apple Watch, and your iPhone can track steps and provide guidance if you prefer not to wear an Apple Watch.

-- The Apple Health app can remind you of medications and also securely track your medications and log your medication activity.
+- While it is not a new app, the Apple Health app received extensive updates that now allow it to remind you of medications, securely track them and log your medication activity.

 - Door Detection is a new feature in iOS 16 that will allow sighted challenged users the ability to detect if a door is opened or closed, read aloud numbers on the door and more.